Script task API

 The only change compared to the above documentation is the configuration file.

-The one for the ScriptCode Handler is called script-handler-api.xml and is located in the directory /etc/eximee/webforms/script-handler-config
+For ScriptCode Handler, it is called script-handler-api.xml and is located in the directory /etc/eximee/webforms/script-handler-config

-Example of a script task that calls an external REST service:
+Example of a script task with a call to an external REST service:

 Retrieving business application configuration

-Example of a script task that retrieves configuration:
+Example of a script task with configuration retrieval:

-For the call to work properly you must fill in the EXIMEE_STATUS_URL parameter pointing to the eximee-status API.
+For the call to work properly, the EXIMEE_STATUS_URL parameter pointing to the eximee-status API must be set.

-Methods that call eximee-status require the process variable statusId, which should contain the application number for which the indicated update is to occur.
+The methods calling eximee-status require the process variable statusId, which should contain the request number for which the specified update is to occur.

 Status API